 - Keeping litter boxes clean every day.

-Some forms of diarrhea have potential to cause disease in humans, so ensure children wash carefully after handling the cat.
+Some forms of diarrhea have the potential to cause disease in humans, so ensure children wash carefully after handling the cat.
 Keep the cat clean and wash your hands often.

 Read more about diarrhea in cats from Pet Education

 This article is from Cats Exclusive's Winter 2011 Mewsletter